bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:05:09

-You did that project, and I thought it was pretty clever in terms of how you used __Orvin__ transactions to fingerprint nodes.
+You did that project, and I thought it was pretty clever in terms of how you used orphan transactions to fingerprint nodes.
 And so you get to the other side of that, the results were pretty striking.
 And what happens?
 You deliver that.